 Who doesn’t love to hear that?
 Apparently, the woman I was previously speaking to had recently lost her fur baby and was considering another, a lot like Victor.
 You never know the back story casual conversations might carry.

 We first visit Saturday evening and the place is packed.
 If you’re seriously looking for books (which I am – we’ve got a four-day cabin retreat coming up), Saturday’s not the best time.
 Too many ‘excuse mes’ as you’re searching.
 Sunday morning, however, I launch a second attack.

-Sunday morning downtown Asheville is the place to go for brunch and so is Biscuit Head in the West End near The Red Roof Inn – there’s a line up around the corner – with a dog-friendly patio.
+Sunday morning downtown Asheville is the place to go for brunch and so is Biscuit Head in the West End near The Red Roof Inn (affiliate link and where we stayed) – where there’s a dog-friendly patio.
+When we get to the Biscuit Head, there’s a line up around the corner.
 Basically, Sunday brunch is the thing across the city.
 By 10 am downtown, I have a hard time finding a parking spot (again).
 Doesn’t Asheville sleep in?

-Victor and I head back to Battery Park Book Exchange & Champagne Bar, this time for a much quieter nosh along the sidewalk café, the closest I’ve been to Paris, since … I was in Paris.
+So Victor and I head back to Battery Park Book Exchange & Champagne Bar instead – this time for a much quieter nosh along the sidewalk café, the closest I’ve been to Paris, since … well, I was in Paris.

 Sunday morning is the day for leisure book browsing and this Sunday, it’s also pimento cheese and croissant time.
 That’s right – creamy pimento cheese spread locally made is delish along with some spicy chips and grapes.
 The plate’s colour palette is monochromatic, but the tastes are exactly what two days eating highway food demands.